 the need to add electronic bells and whistles to justify a future power source

-Trak) plant, I had to deal with the Miller product manager for MIG equipment.
+Trak) plant, I called in the Miller product manager for MIG equipment.

-The Miller product manager came to the Wisconsin plant to review the problems
+The Miller manager came to the Wisconsin plant to review the problems

 with his companies revised Delta Weld equipment.
 I went through the problems and also went through